SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 For A2A3 morphosyntactic alignments, ⟮＿dative＿⟯ is more common than ⟮＿dechticaetiative＿⟯.
 All languages I speak have primarily ⟮＿nominative-accusative＿⟯ ⟮＿dative＿⟯ morphosyntactic alignment.

-## semantic roles in monovalent verbs
+## semantic roles in monovalent verblikes

-»⟮an unergative verb⟯« is ⟮＿an intransitive verb＿⟯ ⟮whose ＿verbal argument＿ is ＿an agent＿ ⟯ ^the most common case
+»⟮an unergative verblike⟯« is ⟮＿an intransitive verblike＿⟯ ⟮whose ＿verblikeal argument＿ is ＿an agent＿ ⟯ ^the most common case
-»⟮an unaccusative verb⟯« is ⟮＿an intransitive verb＿⟯ ⟮whose ＿verbal argument＿ is not ＿an agent＿⟯.
+»⟮an unaccusative verblike⟯« is ⟮＿an intransitive verblike＿⟯ ⟮whose ＿verblikeal argument＿ is not ＿an agent＿⟯.

 ## voice

-»⟮Grammatical voice⟯« is ⟮＿a grammatical feature category＿⟯ which ⟮changes the ＿valency＿ of a verb⟯ and thus ⟮＿semantic roles＿ of ＿the verbal arguments＿⟯.
+»⟮Grammatical voice⟯« is ⟮＿a grammatical feature category＿⟯ which ⟮changes the ＿valency＿ of a verblike⟯ and thus ⟮＿semantic roles＿ of ＿the verblikeal arguments＿⟯.
-⟮＿Grammatical voice＿⟯ is generally realized on ⟮verbs/VPs⟯.
+⟮＿Grammatical voice＿⟯ is generally realized on ⟮verblikes/VPs⟯.
 ⟮Grammatical voice⟯ =short=> ⟮voice⟯
 ⟮＿Grammatical voice＿⟯ is either ⟮＿the active voice＿⟯ or ⟮＿the passivelike voice＿⟯.
 »⟮The active voice⟯« is ⟮the default⟯ voice and thus typically ⟮＿unmarked＿⟯.
-»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an verbal argument＿⟯.
+»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an verblikeal argument＿⟯.
-»⟮Demoting⟯« ⟮＿an verbal argument＿⟯ is ⟮dropping it⟯ or ⟮realizing it in some less central way⟯, thus ⟮decreasing ＿the valency＿ of the verb⟯.
+»⟮Demoting⟯« ⟮＿an verblikeal argument＿⟯ is ⟮dropping it⟯ or ⟮realizing it in some less central way⟯, thus ⟮decreasing ＿the valency＿ of the verblike⟯.
-For ⟮＿passivelike voices＿⟯, ⟮the item that is not ＿demoted＿⟯ ⟮keeps its ＿thematic role＿⟯, even though ⟮it is now a different ＿verbal argument＿⟯.
+For ⟮＿passivelike voices＿⟯, ⟮the item that is not ＿demoted＿⟯ ⟮keeps its ＿thematic role＿⟯, even though ⟮it is now a different ＿verblikeal argument＿⟯.

 ### passivelike voices